msaleh-12/Multi-Agent-System-BSE-7A/README.md

 # Multi-Agent Backend

 This repository contains the backend for a multi-agent system, featuring a Supervisor and pluggable worker agents.
-This initial version includes a `gemini-wrapper` agent.
+This version includes:
+- `gemini-wrapper` agent (for text generation)
+- `assignment-coach` agent (for assignment guidance and task planning)

 ## Project Structure